tanganke/fusion_bench/docs/algorithms/weight_ensembling_moe.md

 | WEMoE (2-layer, 8 tasks) | 7.16M (1.25%)        | 573.96M          | 8*113.45-573.96=333.64M       |

 The number of parameter count of HuggingFace CLIP vision models (of type `transformers.models.clip.modeling_clip.CLIPVisionModel`) are different from the OpenCLIP models downloaded from [the task arithmetic repo](https://github.com/mlfoundations/task_vectors), because the OpenCLIP models (of type `src.modeling.ImageEncoder`) include the embedding layer for text tokens, while the HuggingFace CLIP vision models do not.
+Therefore, the relative parameter count of the upscaled model using Transformer CLIP vision models will be larger than the OpenCLIP models.

 === "OpenCLIP models of type `src.modeling.ImageEncoder`"